ramikhafagi96/Memory-Optimization/Report.md

 ![before-angular-9.png](./images/before-angular-9.png)

-If you click on an object you will find a window get shown called **object's retaining tree**. this tree shows us the objects that have reference to the selected object.After going through the object's retaining tree of  **SupplierProductsPage** object and **SupplierProductCard** object we found that there are subscriptions to observables that are still alive and causing the memory leaks.
+If you click on an object you will find a window get shown called **object's retaining tree**.
+This tree shows us the objects that have reference to the selected object.
+After going through the object's retaining tree of  **SupplierProductsPage** object and **SupplierProductCard** object we found that there are subscriptions to RxJS **Observables** that are still alive and causing the memory leaks.

+RxJS is a library for composing asynchronous and event-based programs by using observable sequences.
+It combines the Observer pattern with the Iterator pattern and functional programming with collections to fill the need for an ideal way of managing sequences of events [<sup>2</sup>](https://rxjs-dev.firebaseapp.com/guide/overview).

 ![subscriptions.png](./images/subscriptions.png)